 Assessment and Care Coordination

 If you are searching for services that will help you or a loved one remain in their home, we are here for you.
 The Illinois Department on Aging’s Community Care Program (CCP) is designed to assist seniors to remain living independently in their own home as long as safely manageable.
 CCP services includes Homemaker Services, Adult Day Services, and Emergency Home Response Service.
-Our agency can provide additional services to improve the senior’s quality of life including: Home Delivered Meals, Senior Companion, Transportation, and we can assist the senior in applying for prescription assistance programs, Property Tax Exemptions and more.
+Our agency can provide additional services to improve the senior’s quality of life including: Home Delivered Meals, Friendly Visiting, Transportation, and we can assist the senior in applying for prescription assistance programs, Property Tax Exemptions and more.

 All seniors are entitled to a comprehensive needs assessment; there is no pre-screening required.
 As an Illinois Area Funded Agency on Aging, our experienced and expert Case Managers are able to provide, at no cost to any senior, a needs assessment and if appropriate, he/she will assist seniors in gaining access to and receiving the services they need.
 They will provide expert advice and coordinate formal and informal sources of support on behalf of each older person.

 In order for our agency to initiate CCP services, you’ll need to call one of our offices near you and speak to an Information and Assistance Specialist.
 After obtaining basic information from you to see if CCP services appropriate for the senior in question, a referral will be made to one of our highly trained case managers, who will call the senior and make an appointment for a home visit in order to complete a thorough assessment.
 This free service takes about 2 hours.